ShaharNaveh/ShaharNaveh.github.io/content/about.md

 ---

 ## Career
 I began my career as a [penetration tester](https://en.m.wikipedia.org/wiki/Penetration_test), but soon discovered a greater passion for automating exploitation processes.
-Now, as a Dev(Sec)Ops professional, I am dedicated to security and obsessed with automating everything I can
+Now, as a Dev(Sec)Ops professional, I am dedicated to security and obsessed with automating everything I can.

 ## Tools & Platforms I Work with
 ### Automation & Deployment